Commisso 'ndrina: In Siderno

 In the 1980s, the Commisso were challenged by the Costa 'ndrina over the command of Siderno.
-The Costas had returned from Toronto.
+The feud began with Luciano Costa's murder in January 1987, after he was suspected of breaking into the home of the leader of the Commissos, stealing weapons, and then urinating on his bed.
 By 1991, the feud – that spilled over to Toronto as well – ended in a victory for the Commisso clan.
 Officially, there were 28 dead among the Costas and eight among the Commissos.
-Cosimo Commisso was sentenced over the vendetta and his cousin Antonio Commisso, also known as l'avvocatu ("the lawyer"), succeeded him as the acting boss of the clan.
+Cosimo Commisso was sentenced over the vendetta, and his cousin Antonio Commisso, also known as l'avvocatu ("the lawyer"), succeeded him as the acting boss of the clan.

 The Commissos are one of the 'Ndrangheta's biggest and most important clans, involved in the global cocaine business and money laundering.
 They were members of Camera di controllo, a provincial commission of the 'Ndrangheta formed at the end of the Second 'Ndrangheta war in September 1991, to avoid further internal conflicts.
 The Commissos are known to have links with the Secondigliano Alliance, considered by the authorities the most powerful Camorra group that is still active.
 Both organizations are allied in the trafficking and sale of cocaine and marijuana from South America, via the Netherlands.

-In 1993, Cosimo Commisso was arrested, and later convicted of five murders and three attempted murders between May 1989 and July 1991, and sentenced to life imprisonment in 1998.
+In 1993, Cosimo Commisso "Quagghia" was arrested, and later convicted of five murders and three attempted murders between May 1989 and July 1991, and sentenced to life imprisonment in 1998.
 After 26 years in prison, on 9 January 2019, the Court of Appeal of Naples acquitted Commisso in a review process "for not having committed the offense", releasing him immediately.
 On 13 December 2019, Commisso was arrested in the "Core Business" operation, accused of mafia association for the period in which he was under house arrest since 2015 in Perugia.
 On 30 January 2020, Commisso was definitively acquitted of the murders by the Supreme Court of Cassation.

 On 9 August 2019, several former Greater Toronto Area residents were arrested in Calabria, including Francesco Commisso and Rocco Remo Commisso.
 By that time, police in Italy and in Canada were convinced that "the 'Ndrangheta's Canadian presence has become so powerful and influential that the board north of Toronto has the authority to make decisions, not only in relation to Canada's underworld, but also abroad, even back in Siderno".